 - Lip-Tie Aftercare: Using your thumb and middle finger, firmly grasp the upper lip and lift out and up over the nostrils.
 Hold for a few seconds while pressing your index finger across the surgical site.
 Repeat every 4 hours for 21 days except for night one.

 - Tongue-Tie Aftercare: Using one finger to anchor the jaw down, open the mouth as wide as possible and use the other index finger to press the pad of the index finger down into the floor of the mouth under the tongue.
 Maintaining downward pressure, begin moving the index finger back toward the base of the tongue, and push the tongue back and toward the throat.

 Aftercare for Adult Patients

 The patient can expect some swelling, pain, and/or discomfort as a normal part of the recovery process.
 Over-the-counter pain medications or other natural methods are recommended to manage discomfort.
 Ibuprofen usually works better than Acetaminophen and is recommended at least the first day to control pain.

 Bleeding: It is normal to experience some bleeding during the first 1-2 days.
 If steady bleeding occurs, place damp gauze at the origin of the bleeding and apply pressure.
-If it is not controlled after 10-20 minutes, contact the office.
+If it is not controlled after 10-20 minutes, contact the specialty dental office.